-* Betty Glasheen Endowed Scholarship Fund
+* Betty Glasheen Endowed Faculty Fund

 Mary Elizabeth “Betty” Glasheen joined Shelton School in January 1979.
 At the time, Shelton had 111 students.
 Betty has experienced Shelton in numerous places and spaces throughout its history – shopping center spaces, churches, and several campuses.
 At the time of her retirement in May 2019, Betty will have served Shelton for 40 years and worked with every one of Shelton’s executive directors.
 Shelton today is the largest independent school worldwide for intelligent students who happen to have a learning difference.